 The Alpine region is a biodiversity hotspot and its territory is more susceptible to climate change.
 The Alps are the second largest biodiversity reservoir in Europe after the Mediterranean Sea and one of the most important water towers of Europe.
+With almost 4500 vascular plants, the Alps represent one of the largest biodiversity centres in Europe as about 500 of these species are endemic.
 These resources are widely used creating strong competition for land and water for various purposes.
 Alpine biodiversity and ecological connectivity has been under pressure for many decades especially since the second half of the 20th century.
 Intensive exploitation of natural resources and the use of land for various purposes like settlements, transport, energy, and touristic infrastructure as well as for agriculture and forestry have caused high losses in biodiversity and the fragmentation of ecosystems in the Alpine area.
 In addition, the rich natural heritage of the Alpine region is more and more endangered.
 Climate change is a new threat for Alpine biodiversity.